sarthakturkar75/geospatial/README.md

 ## How it works

 #### Architecture
-This is a dApp or decentralized application with a simple frontend connected with a set of backend services composed by a Smart Contract deployed to Rinkeby testnet and a storage service using IPFS.
+This is a dApp or decentralized application with a simple frontend connected with a set of backend services composed by a Smart Contract deployed to Sepolia testnet and a storage service using IPFS.

 The **Smart Contract** role is to store basic information about the users and files stored in the app.